Good governance principles for WA boards and committees

 This guide should be used in conjunction with the Board essentials publication, which identifies and summarises the structures of boards, key stakeholders, and the legislative and policy frameworks that may be relevant to board members

 To ensure their relevance to public sector boards, the principles are:

 - applied on an ‘if not, why not’ basis

-- structured to be flexible, so that they can be applied across the range of public sector boards in a way which suits the individual circumstances and role of each board
+- structured to be flexible, so they can be applied across the range of public sector boards in a way that suits the individual circumstances and role of each board

 - structured to enable boards to consider their operations at any point of time and apply good practice in a manner applicable to their particular circumstances at that time

-- applied with a full understanding of the outcomes that the board is seeking to achieve.
+- applied with a full understanding of the outcomes the board is seeking to achieve.

 Page last updated 23 May 2017